Excels’ potential is well-known in the business world. In fact, Excel has grown to become arguably the most prominent, all-purpose tool available.

 Accountants tend to use MS Excel since it’s compatible with accounting software.

-Firms carry out their accounting activities using the spreadsheet software, deducing technical business analysis such as performance monitoring and reporting.
+Firms carry out their accounting activities using spreadsheet software, deducing technical business analysis such as performance monitoring and reporting.

 Some even consider accounting as the main function of the application, keeping track of the organization’s financial transactions and budgeting.